mohammedakel/sick-beats/data_deliverable/data/README.md

 ### Attribute: Title

 - Same as in billboard table, but distinct.
+- Note: this will be used as part of a foreign key tuple (title, artist) to interact with the billboard and songs tables.

 ### Attribute: Artist

 - Same as in billboard table, but distinct.
+- Note: this will be used as part of a foreign key tuple (title, artist) to interact with the billboard and songs tables.

 ### Attribute: Lyrics